 Figure 4.
-Model for Analysis of Population Health and Health Disparities Source: Warnecke et al., American Journal of Public Health, 2008 Slides and a video for this talk are available at www.washacad.org.
+Model for Analysis of Population Health and Health Disparities (source: Warnecke et al. AJPH 2008) Slides and a video for this talk are available at www.washacad.org

-Panel: Health

-Disparities and

-Community

-Strategies

-Health Disparities:

-African Americans

-Benjamin Danielson Medical Director, Odessa Brown Children's Clinic Synopsis In Washington state and the U.S., for African American adults, every single chronic and significant disease appears in frequencies that are significantly higher compared with the general population.
+Panel: Health Disparities and Community Strategies Health Disparities: African Americans Ben Danielson Medical Director Odessa Brown Clinic Synopsis In Washington state and the U.S., for African American adults, every single chronic and significant disease appears in frequencies that are significantly higher compared to the general population.
 Children face the same health inequities-for just about every major disease, there's a significantly higher rate, sometimes up to two to three times higher.
 Figure 5.
 African American health disparities: Adults

-Birth outcomes In King County (2008-2012), trends show African Americans are more likely to have a low-birth-weight baby and more likely to never initiate breast feeding, which is one of the most important long-term indicators of overall health.
+Birth outcomes In King County (2008-2012), trends show African Americans are more likely to have a low birth weight baby and more likely to never initiate breast feeding, which is one of the most important long-term indicators of overall health.
 Pre-natal care is significantly later in African American and African immigrant populations.
 These are issues that have a root relationship to health inequities.
 Infant mortality The infant mortality rate in this country is very interesting when you look at statistics showing the mother's ethnicity and level of education, which is a good proxy for her opportunity for health in her socioeconomic status.
-Highly educated African American women have a higher risk of infant mortality than a Hispanic or white woman with less than a high-school education.
+Highly-educated African American women have a higher risk of infant mortality than a Hispanic or white woman with less than a high school education.
 African Americans have approximately twice the rate of SIDS (Sudden Infant Death Syndrome) than the white population.